containerd/containerd/BUILDING.md

 * Protoc 3.x compiler and headers (download at the [Google protobuf releases page](https://github.com/protocolbuffers/protobuf/releases))
 * Btrfs headers and libraries for your distribution.
 Note that building the btrfs driver can be disabled via the build tag `no_btrfs`, removing this dependency.

+> *Note*: On macOS, you need a third party runtime to run containers on containerd

 ## Build the development environment

 First you need to setup your Go development environment.
 You can follow this